wdyab/physicsnemo/FAQ.md

 architecture you want in PhysicsNeMo.
 PhysicsNeMo however has a catalog of models that have been packaged in a configurable form to make it easy to retrain with new data or certain config parameters.
 Examples include GNNs like MeshGraphNet or Neural Operators like FNO.
-PhysicsNeMo samples have more models that illustrate how a specific approach with a specifc model architecture can be applied to a specific problem.
+PhysicsNeMo samples have more models that illustrate how a specific approach with a specific model architecture can be applied to a specific problem.
 These are reference starting points for users to get started.